Jacques Damala: Illegitimate daughter

-On early 1889, Damala had also fathered a child with one of his mistresses, a theatre extra, who used to inject him with heroin, during intermissions.
-After his mistress gave birth to a baby girl, she placed the baby, in a basket, on Bernhardt's doorstep, together with a note.
+In early 1889, Damala had also fathered a child with one of his mistresses, a theatre extra, who used to inject him with morphine during intermissions.
+After his mistress gave birth to a baby girl, she placed the baby in a basket on Bernhardt's doorstep with a note.
 Bernhardt was furious to discover that Damala's illegitimate daughter was placed in her care and contemplated having the infant drowned on the river Seine.
-Bernhardt's servants attempted to notify Damala of his child, however, he was unable to contemplate the situation, due to severely reduced clarity (a result of his deep addiction).
-Thankfully, his daughter's life was saved by a friend of both Bernhardt and Damala, gun dealer and future tycoon Sir Basil Zaharoff, who proposed to take the child so that he could find a surrogate family for her.
-Eventually, the girl was baptised Teresa (1889–1967) and was raised in Adrianople, in Eastern Thrace.
+Bernhardt's servants attempted to notify Damala of his child, but he was unable to contemplate the situation, due to severely reduced clarity (a result of his deep addiction).
+Thankfully, his daughter's life was saved by a friend of both Bernhardt and Damala, gun dealer and future tycoon Basil Zaharoff, who proposed to take the child so that he could find a surrogate family for her.
+Eventually, the girl was baptised Teresa (1889–1967) and was raised in Adrianople in Eastern Thrace, later becoming a socialite in royal Athens society.

-The adventures of Damala's daughter (who had brief affairs with Ernest Hemingway and Gabriele D'Annunzio and posed as a model for Picasso in the early 1920s) were documented by Fredy Germanos in his historical novel Teresa (Greek: Tερέζα, pronounced Tereza), published in 1997.
+The adventures of Damala's daughter, who had love affairs with Ernest Hemingway, who called a her a "Greek princess", and Gabriele d'Annunzio, as well getting acquainted with Benito Mussolini, and serving as a model for Pablo Picasso in the early 1920s, were documented by Fredy Germanos in his historical novel Teresa (Greek: Tερέζα, pronounced Tereza), published in 1997.
 The book also makes reference to Damala's Parisian life and mentions that Bernhardt remained in love with him until the end of her life.
-In fact, Bernhardt and Teresa Damala also met each other, years later.
+In fact, Bernhardt and Teresa Damala met each other again years later.

 Death

 Damala was found dead in Paris on 18 August 1889, in a hotel room, from an overdose of morphine and cocaine.
 The news of his death was concealed from Bernhardt until the time she had finished her performance.
-When she found out, she is cited as saying–presumably out of mercy for his condition– "Well, so much the better...".
+When she found out, she is cited as saying—presumably out of mercy for his condition—"Well, so much the better...".

 Bernhardt wore mourning for a year after Damala's death.
 She had legally adopted his surname (i.e. Sarah Bernhardt-Damala) but never renounced it, even after her husband's death, though this was not widely known.
-She kept "Damala" as her legal name until she died, though her decision caused her some troubles during World War I, when an officer in a consular office at Bordeaux refused to grant her a visa to her passport, due to the fact the latter was Greek (King Constantine of Greece was thought to support the German side during the war and the French state refused to grant visas to Greek passports).
+She kept "Damala" as her legal name until she died, though her decision caused her some troubles during World War I when an officer in a consular office at Bordeaux refused to grant her a visa to her passport, due to the fact the latter was Greek (King Constantine of Greece was thought to support the German side during the war and the French state refused to grant visas to Greek passports).
 It took the intervention of the Minister of Interior for Bernhardt to have her visa granted.